nacro90/omen.nvim/README.md

 ## Features

-- Copy a password file content to a register
+- Picks your password from your password store directory
+- Asks your passphrase but never saves it
+- Decrypts the file you picked and copy the first line to clipboard
-- Removes the register content after given retention time
+- Clears the contents of the register after a retention
-- Uses safe gpg passphrase cache
+- Uses the safe passphrase cache of gpg to easily pick multiple passwords without a passphrase
-- Never stores your passphrase in anywhere

 ## Requirements